Best Phlebotomy Schools in Alabama

 2. Check admission requirements - Some require a high school diploma or GED.

-3. Ask about clinical partnerships - Hospitals or labs linked to the school can help with job placement.
+3. Ask about clinical partnerships - Hospitals or labs linked to the school can help with career services.

 4. Schedule a campus visit - See the facilities and meet instructors.